-In application of EC Regulation 1606/2002 of 19 July 2002 and of Legislative Decree 38 of 28 February 2005, the financial statements of 2011 were prepared in accordance with the international accounting standards (IFRS) endorsed by the European Commission, supplemented by the relevant interpretations (Standing Interpretations Committee - SIC and International Financial Reporting Interpretations Committee-IFRIC) issued by the International Accounting Standard Board (IASB).
+In application of EC Regulation 1606/2002 of 19 July 2002 and of Legislative Decree 38 of 28 February 2005, the consolidated financial statements of the Finmeccanica Group at 31 December 2011 were prepared in accordance with the international accounting standards (IFRS) endorsed by the European Commission, supplemented by the relevant interpretations (Standing Interpretations Committee - SIC and International Financial Reporting Interpretations Committee - IFRIC) issued by the International Accounting Standard Board (IASB).

-The general principle used in preparing these financial statements is the cost method, except for financial assets available for sale and financial liabilities and assets (including derivatives) valued at fair value through profit and loss.
+The general principle used in preparing these consolidated financial statements is the cost method, except for financial assets available for sale and financial liabilities and assets (including derivatives) valued at fair value through profit and loss.

-Among the options permitted by IAS 1, the Company has chosen to present its balance sheet by separating current and non-current items and its income statement by the nature of the items.
+Among the options permitted by IAS 1, the Group has chosen to present its balance sheet by separating current and non-current items and its income statement by the nature of the items.
 Instead, the statement of cash flows was prepared using the indirect method.

-The international financial reporting standards (IFRS) used for preparing these separate financial statements are the same that were used in the preparation of the separate financial statements at 31 December 2010 except for what indicated below (Note 5).
+The international financial reporting standards (IFRS) used for preparing these consolidated financial statements are the same that were used in the preparation of the consolidated financial statements at 31 December 2010 except for what indicated below (Note 5).

-All figures concerning the comments are shown in thousands of euros unless otherwise indicated.
+All figures are shown in millions of euros unless otherwise indicated.